Iron Library

 The Iron Library (German Eisenbibliothek) is a special, scientific and technical library in Schlatt, Thurgau in Switzerland.
 Its main focuses are manuscripts, books and journals on iron, metallurgy and plastics.

 History

 The Iron Library Foundation was established on 31 December 1948, at the initiative of Ernst Müller (1885–1957).
 He had been director of Georg Fischer AG (GF).
-The Iron Library itself was opened in 1952 in the west wing of Klostergut Paradies in Schlatt, Thurgau.
+The Iron Library itself was opened in 1952 in the west wing of the Klostergut Paradies in Schlatt, Thurgau.
 In this year the company Georg Fischer celebrated the 150th anniversary.
-Klostergut Paradies is the former Poor Clares monastery of Paradies, which had been purchased by Georg Fischer in 1918.
+The Klostergut Paradies is the former Poor Clares convent of Paradies, which had been purchased by Georg Fischer in 1918.

 In 2014 the Iron Library became member of the Plastics Historical Society in London and the German Plastics Historical Society (Deutsche Gesellschaft für Kunststoffgeschichte) in Bayreuth.

 Collection focuses

 Iron Library collects media from the following fields: